Are you an art lover planning a trip to Italy? Here’s my guide to the 25 best museums in Italy.

-Bella Italia!
-Italy is one of the most popular countries on earth -- with a rich ancient and Renaissance culture, museums galore, and some of the world’s most iconic landmarks.
-Not to mention the delectable pasta and gelato.
+Italy is one of the most popular countries on earth — with a rich ancient Roman history and some of the world’s most iconic landmarks.

 1. The Vatican Museums, Vatican City